top of page

 TOGETHERNESS, PERSEVERANCE, AND EDUCATION

-• TOGETHERNESS: The Gabrieleno Tongva survival depends on the combined support of one another...
-We become strong together and like a Nation, we keep growing with independence and pride.
+• TOGETHERNESS: The San Gabriel Band of Mission Indians survival depends on the combined support of one another...
+We keep growing with independence and pride.

-• PERSERVERANCE: We as Gabrieleno Tongva California Native Americans have developed an attitude of perseverance in the face of obstacles in spite of - and perhaps, because of.. the burden of whom we are.
-We must remove all obstacles and let it be known who we are, matters!
+• PERSERVERANCE: We as the San Gabriel Band of Mission Indians have developed an attitude of perseverance in the face of obstacles in spite of - and perhaps, because of.. the burden of who we are.
+We must remove all obstacles and let it be known who we are matters!

-• EDUCATION: We as Gabrieleno Tongva Native Americans are at the point where we must educate our People in what no one know yesterday, and prepare our People for what no one knows today, and begin being counted, so we can be proud of who we are tomorrow.
+• EDUCATION: We as the San Gabriel Band of Mission Indians are at the point where we must educate our People in what no one knows yesterday, and prepare our People for what no one knows today, and begin being counted, so we can be proud of who we are tomorrow.

 bottom of page